 Reduce Your Intake of Inflammatory Foods

 The foods we consume can cause inflammation within our bodies, which can then contribute to lower belly fat.
 Some foods that promote inflammation include the saturated fats in meat and dairy products, processed food, fast food, fried food, palm oil, and more.

 "Saturated and trans fats damage blood vessel walls, which triggers the immune response associated with inflammation and encourages blood fats, like cholesterol, to stick and become embedded in the artery wall, leading to atherosclerosis, the underlying cause of heart disease, stroke, and even some forms of dementia," explains Elizabeth Somer, a registered dietitian and medical advisory board member at Persona Nutrition.

-But we have some good news—there are many foods that inhibit inflammation, like the fats in fish oils, nuts and flaxseed (known more formally as omega-3 fatty acids), olive oil, many fruits and vegetables, mushrooms, nuts, soy, whole grains, tea, and spices like turmeric and ginger.
+But we have some good news—there are many foods that can help inhibit inflammation, like the fats in fish oils, nuts and flaxseed (known more formally as omega-3 fatty acids), olive oil, many fruits and vegetables, mushrooms, nuts, soy, whole grains, tea, and spices like turmeric and ginger.

 "Cutting back on calories and increasing exercise will shrink your waistline, including the dangerous visceral fat around the middle, especially if you're overweight," Somer says.
 To lower inflammation and reduce belly fat, "focus on unprocessed foods, such as colorful fruits and vegetables, 100 percent whole grains, nuts and seeds, legumes, fatty fish such as salmon, and low-fat milk products.
 Then watch portions and exercise daily."